 Last but not least, you can choose from a range of add-ons, such as Cloudflare Railgun, Elasticsearch, Redis, extra backups, scaling visits and CDN capabilities.

-Their enterprise-level solutions claim to be the fastest and the most scalable hosting setups out there.
+Their enterprise-level solutions claim to be the fastest and most scalable hosting setups out there.
 This is due to the fact that Pantheon is a multi-tenant platform-as-a-service, with all of the client sites running on the same platform infrastructure via Google Cloud Platform (no matter the traffic).

-Price & parameters
+Price & Parameters

-Although the sales page says that you *can* get enterprise Pantheon hosting for $10,000 a year, that number is hard to come by when you use their price calculator.
-You will see that the price tag grows pretty rapidly as you require more server power.
+Although the sales page says you can get enterprise Pantheon hosting for $10,000 a year, that number is hard to come by when you use their price calculator.
+You will see the price tag grows pretty rapidly as you require more server power.

 On the enterprise-level end of the spectrum (as they have entry-level setups as well), their hosting plans are fully customizable, allowing each customer to build their own hosting solution depending on their needs.